massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 ### CDI 1.2
 {: #cdi12}

-For performance reasons, when deploying WAR and EAR files only, the [CDI 1.2 implicit bean archives scanning](https://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.doc/ae/cwlp_cdi_behavior.html) is disabled by default.
+For performance reasons, when deploying WAR and EAR files only, the [CDI 1.2 implicit bean archives scanning](https://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.doc/ae/cwlp_cdi_behavior.html){: external} is disabled by default.
 Implicit bean archive scanning can be enabled using the JBP_CONFIG_LIBERTY environment variable.
 For example:

 ```